 History can be tough to figure out.

-Car history checks are essential to protect buyers and the car industry from fraud.
+Checking a car’s history is essential to protect buyers and the car industry from fraud.
 An unfortunate – albeit small - side of the industry still exists where cars are not advertised properly.

-From odometer rollback fraud to spotty MOTs, discover how to find the history of a car here.
+From odometer rollback fraud to spotty MOTs, discover how to check used car history here.

 Check the DVLA database